SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/01-Associative-Arrays.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program that keeps few words and their synonyms.
+Create a program that stores words and their synonyms.

 For that purpose, create a Map.